fdeblasio/pokeemerald-expansion/README.md

 - Cryogonal:
     - Hidden Ability: None->Snow Warning
     - Learns Dazzling Gleam, Flash, and Power Gem by TM

+- Shelmet:
+    - Can also evolve with Linking Cord

 - Stunfisk:
     - HP: 109->110